What is a Master in Management?

 So, what can you do with a Master in Management?

-Pursuing a Master in Management keeps your career options open and makes you attractive to employers.
-Fifty-four percent of companies plan to hire MiM graduates in 2021, according to the GMAC Corporate Recruiters Survey.
+Pursuing a Master in Management keeps your career options open and makes you attractive to employers: 57% of companies planned to hire MiM graduates in 2025, according to our Corporate Recruiters Survey.
+That’s a higher proportion than for graduates of Master in Finance or Master in Accounting programs.

 There are many exciting jobs for Master in Management graduates across a range of industries, mostly at associate or analyst level.
 Examples of roles MiM students land after graduation include: